TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

   ),
   caption: [
     Comparison of different parameters for our top-join.
-    $b = 1$ means all birds are potential candidates for joining.
+    $b = 1$ means all birds are potential candidates for joining, which is the behavior of the original algorithm.
-    This is the behaviour of the original algorithm, which is why we use it as a baseline.
     It is not surprising that the baseline algorithms performs faster than our modified version, as we need additional time for sorting.
     Notice however that the computation time will not change for b-values in the interval $(0, 1)$, as we always need to sort all birds based on their performance.
   ],
 ) <top_b_performance>

-The improvements reflect our intuitions that good food sources (i.e. solutions) are more worthwhile to exploit that others.
-Interestingly, if during one phase all birds, wanting to join another, are forced to join the same bird (the best one of the current phase, which does not change as we do not update the ranking within a phase), we get the lowest error out of all configurations.
+The improvements reflect our intuition that good food sources (i.e. solutions) are more worthwhile to exploit than others.
+Interestingly, if during a phase all birds that want to join another are forced to join the same bird (the best one of the current phase, which does not change since we do not update the ranking within a phase), we get the lowest error out of all configurations.
 We analyze why this setting performs so well in @Intuitions.

 == 3-opt Walk <3_opt_walk>